RaminMammadzada/pm-team-with-autogen/autogen_pm_team/README.md

+> NOTE: This README content has been moved to the repository root `README.md`.
+This file is retained only as a pointer.

-# Autogen Project Management Agent Team
+# (Moved) Autogen Project Management Agent Team

+Primary documentation now lives at project root.
+Consider deleting this file or keeping it minimal.

+Legacy content below (may be stale):

 A dual-mode (stub + real Autogen) multi-agent example for project management workflows.
 It provides: